Endogen/OpenCryptoBot/commands.md

 None

 **Description**
-Show the best movers for hour or day by change of price in %.
+Show best movers for hour or day by change of price in %.

 **Syntax**
 `/best hour [or] day (<# of entries>) (<min. volume>)`